lukas-krecan/JsonUnit/README.md

     assertJsonPartEquals("2", "{\"test\":[{\"value\":1},{\"value\":2}]}", "test[1].value");

 When the values are compared, order of elements and whitespaces are ignored.
 On the other hand values 1 and 1.0 are considered to be different.

+Since 0.0.9 Hamcrest matchers are supported, so you write the tests in the following way

+    import static net.javacrumbs.jsonunit.JsonMatchers.*;
+    import static org.junit.Assert.*;

+    assertThat("{\"test\":1}", jsonEquals("{\"test\": 1}"));
+    assertThat("{\"test\":1}", jsonPartEquals("test", "1"));

 Sample output
 -------------